xwero/idable-queries-core/README.md

 It has the method:

-- add: appends a `Map` instance to the collection.
+- addMap: appends a `Map` instance to the collection.

 Extends `BaseCollection`.

-### NativeParameterCollectionInterface

-The database packages have their implementation of this class for the functions to differentiate between the idable parameter and native parameter functionality.

 ### PlaceHolderIdentifier